axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

 <h1>Group Invitations (Community Organizing)</h1>
  <p>The scenario is like this, I hear that there&rsquo;s going to be a demonstration outside the office of a local politician.
 The organizers went to <strong>rBuddyNeighbor</strong> and <span class="_quotespan">announced</span> their multi-location event.
 I ask for the details and the system sends my request to the organizer(s).
 They contact me with the details and I make arrangements to go.</p>
- <p>The system may recommend two or three people that you've interacted with before who are also going to the demonstration.</p>
+ <p>The system may recommend two or three people that you&rsquo;ve interacted with before who are also going to the demonstration.</p>

 <h1>Deplorables</h1>
  <p>Group Invitations opens the door to Nazi rallies, or white supremacist groups.
 Tread carefully.</p>

 <h1>Them Deviants</h1>
  <p>You just know that people will try to use this for prostitution, distribution of illegal drugs, and other less desirable activities.</p>
  <p>Regardless of everything else, this would go against our impact, our purpose, and corrupt our mission.
-So, we'd probably have to do something about it, but &hellip; TBD.</p>
+So, we&rsquo;d probably have to do something about it, but &hellip; TBD.</p>
  <p>Scanning requests will not work after a short while, and people will go crypto on us (<em>e.g.</em>, <span class="_quotespan">Looking for a one-night-stand.
-I'll pay $300&rdquo; will become <span class="_quotespan">Looking for my friend, Mike.
+I&rsquo;ll pay $300&rdquo; will become <span class="_quotespan">Looking for my friend, Mike.
 I want to return his $300.</span> Maybe we can spot patterns (<em>e.g.</em>, the same person always responds to the &ldquo;Mike</span> requests).</p>
  <p>When we detect any of this, we can kick out John and Mike (and return their membership fees).
 But would we also alert law enforcement?
-We would not have to because we are looking for and finding behavior that goes against the platform's terms of use.
+We would not have to because we are looking for and finding behavior that goes against the platform&rsquo;s terms of use.
 Whether that is also illegal or not, it is not necessarily for us to judge.</p>
  <p>What about the case where a kid gets illegal drugs this way and overdoses?</p>
  <p>Do we alert the nearby Neighbors for potential intervention?</p>